DoumanAsh/syosetu-dump/README.md

 USAGE: [OPTIONS] <novel>

 OPTIONS:
     -h,  --help           Prints this help information
          --from <from>    Specify from which chapter to start dumping.
 Default: 1.
-         --to <to>      Specify until which chapter to dump.
+         --r18            Specify whether to access 18+ novel --to <to>        Specify until which chapter to dump.
+         --title <title>  Title override

 ARGS:
     <novel>  Id of the novel to dump (e.g. n9185fm)